 Decide What to Sell

 If you already run a retail business, you likely have a solid inventory of products to offer.
 But not every item is necessarily well suited for holiday markets.
-Instead of bringing a cross section of everything, focus on the items that make popular holiday gifts or impulse purchases, since that’s what people tend to buy at these markets.
-Think things like scented candles, Christmas ornaments, chocolate gift boxes, knit hats, Christmas wreaths, and cute home accessories.
-Your inventory should also be eye catching and well suited for the clientele at that specific market.
-For example, if you’re applying for a holiday market in a trendy part of town, you should bring the items that appeal to a younger crowd, rather than those that are geared toward older buyers.
+Instead of bringing a cross-section of everything, focus on the items that make popular holiday gifts or impulse purchases since that’s what people tend to buy at these markets.
+Think of things like scented candles, Christmas ornaments, chocolate gift boxes, knit hats, Christmas wreaths, and cute home accessories.
+Your inventory should also be eye-catching and well-suited for the clientele in that specific market.
+For example, if you’re applying for a holiday market in a trendy part of town, you should bring items that appeal to a younger crowd rather than those that are geared toward older buyers.